 Shareholders may request that Shares be repurchased on any Dealing Day.
-A written repurchase request must be received by the Administrator at its address no later than 12.00 pm (Irish time) on the relevant Dealing Day.
-The Company may, in exceptional circumstances (as determined by the Directors), decide to accept an application received by the Administrator after the deadline but before the Net Asset Value per Share is calculated.
-All repurchase requests shall be irrevocable on receipt by the Administrator or by facsimile.
-Redemption proceeds may be paid out where a redemption request has been received by the Administrator and any other documentation required by the Company and/or the Administrator including all anti-money laundering documentation.
+A written repurchase request must be received by the Administrator at its address no later than 3.00pm (Irish time) on the Business Day before a Dealing Day, repurchase requests received by this time will be processed on the following Dealing Day.
+However, the Company may, in exceptional circumstances (as determined by the Directors), decide to accept an application received by the Administrator after the deadline but before the Net Asset Value per Share is calculated.
+All repurchase requests shall be irrevocable on receipt by the Administrator.
+Redemption requests may be made electronically in a format pre-approved by the Administrator or by facsimile.
+Redemption proceeds may be paid out where a redemption request has been received by the Administrator electronically or by facsimile provided that the Administrator has received an original of the application form used on initial subscription and any other documentation required by the Company and/or the Administrator including all anti-money laundering documentation.
 Redemption requests will only be processed on receipt of electronic or facsimile instructions where the payment is made to the bank account of record.